Travelling from Medellin to Salento? Awesome, Salento was our favorite place in Colombia and you’ll love it!

 Unmissable things to do in Salento

 You might have noticed but we loved Salento.
-It’s easily one of our favourite places to visit in Colombia.
+It’s easily one of our favorite places to visit in Colombia.

 When we think about where we’d travel back to next time we visit, Salento is top of the list above Medellin, Bogota or Cartagena.